Stable reflexive sheaves and localization: Introduction

 \textbf{Notation.} Whenever we write ``for all/there exist $\{i,j,k,l\} = \{1,2,3,4\}$'' we mean ``for all/there exist $i \in \{1,2,3,4\}$, $j \in \{1,2,3,4\} \setminus \{ i \}$, $k \in \{1,2,3,4\} \setminus \{i,j\}$, and $l \in \{1,2,3,4\} \setminus \{i,j,k\}$''. \\

-\textbf{Acknowledgments.} We would like to thank B.~Young and R.~P.~Thomas for very helpful discussions.
-The second author is supported by EPSRC grant EP/G06170X/1, ``Applied derived categories''.
+\textbf{Acknowledgments.} We would like to thank R.~P.~Thomas, P.~Vermeire, and B.~Young for very helpful discussions.
+A.G.~was partially supported by NSF grant DMS-1406788.
+M.K.~was supported by EPSRC grant EP/G06170X/1, ``Applied derived categories''.